novitris01/ELT_PredictIT/README.md

 # ELT_PredictIT
-ELT Automation for pulling data from PredictIT - Airflow, Snowflake, and Python
+ELT Automation for pulling data from PredictIT - Airflow, Snowflake, and S3 (Redshift)